AdrianIleana/AZ-task/README.md

         entity: ab-3
 ```
 ## Instruction on how to use the app:
- First of all double check if you have all the prerequisites required.
+ 1. First of all double check if you have all the prerequisites required.

- Once you got the repo locally cloned you can provide your own token and configuration file by updating the files accordingly.
+ 2. Clone the repo locally

+ 3. Provide your own token and configuration input by updating the files accordingly (`input.yml` and `encoded_token.txt`).

- The app can be executed by simply running the `main.py` script from the Command-Line: `C:\Users\adria\PycharmProjects\AZ-task>py main.py` (on windows)
+ 4. Execute the app by simply running the `main.py` script from the Command-Line:

- There is no need for parameters as by design the app will look for the config file `input.yml` and the token `encoded_token.txt` in the same directory where the script resides.
+    ```
+    C:\Users\adria\PycharmProjects\AZ-task>py main.py

+    ```
     Be aware that **each execution** will iterate through the `teams` specified in the YAML file and:
      - if team does not exists already :
        - **create a new management zone** with the team's title
      - if team exists :
        - **update it with the current configuration** (any previous rule will be removed).

+  *NOTE: There is no need for parameters as by design the app will look for the config file `input.yml` and the token `encoded_token.txt` in the same directory where the script resides.*

  **Examples:**
  ```cmd